vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

   - Instead of creating and launching simulated phishing attacks that eventually lead to training, you can create and assign Training campaigns directly to users.

 ### Personal Insight:
 While automation can be a good fit for your organization, there are some considerations to keep in mind.
-For instance, if you plan to automate a year-long simulation, you won’t be able to edit the content after setup.
-You’ll be restricted to the choices you made during the initial configuration.
+For example, if you plan to automate a year-long simulation, you won’t be able to edit the content after the initial setup, meaning you’ll be restricted to the choices made during configuration.

-During setup, you can "manually select" up to 20 payloads (global and tenant-payloads), or you can choose the "randomize" option, where Microsoft will randomly select the payloads for the simulation.
-Additionally, when configuring the simulation schedule in automation, you can either choose a "randomized schedule" (launching simulations at random within your specified timeframe) or a "fixed schedule" (launching simulations on specific dates and times).
-However, in the automation recurrence of the fixed schedule, you can only select a static day of the week or month.
+During setup, you have two options: you can "manually select" up to 20 payloads (including global and tenant-specific payloads), or choose the "randomize" option, where Microsoft will randomly select the payloads for the simulation.
+When configuring the schedule for automation, you can opt for a "randomized schedule", which launches simulations at random within your chosen timeframe with random send times.
+However, you can’t limit it to only one simulation per month; you can only select a day of the week when simulations are allowed to start.
+Alternatively, with a "fixed schedule," simulations will launch on specific dates and times, but you can only choose a static day of the week or month for the recurrence.

-**My advice:** Consider creating individual monthly simulations instead (e.g., with 2 global payloads and 1 tenant payload as interval), and plan a yearly schedule that varies the simulation dates and times each month.
-This approach gives you greater control and flexibility.
+**My advice**: Consider creating individual monthly simulations (e.g., 2 global payloads and 1 tenant payload as the interval) and plan a yearly schedule that varies the simulation dates and times each month.
+Keep in mind that random send times aren’t available with this method, but using individual monthly simulations will provide you with more control and flexibility.

 ## The basic elements of a simulation are:
 - Select a ***Social Engineering Technique***, such as credential harvesting